micropython/micropython-esp32/esp32/bluetooth_docs.md

 `bluetooth.services()` GATTS - returns the existing GATTS services.

+`bluetooth.conns()` GATTC - Returns all the current client connections.

 `bluetooth.callback(<callback>, <callback_data>)` used to set the callback function for bluetooth-object-level callbacks.  `<callback>` can be set to None.
 If `<callback_data>` is not specified, it will be set to None.
 Always returns a 2-tuple of the present `<callback>` and `<callback_data>`.
 If called with no parameters, the values remain unchanged.  `<callback>` will be called with 4 parameters:

 1. The `bluetooth` object